IOGS-LEnsE/machine-vision/_sources/contents/main_contributors.rst.txt

 Initial Idea
 ------------

-The original idea of this platform borned with a regular request for training in Machine Vision to the *CONTINUING EDUCATION* service of the **Institut d'Optique**.
+The original idea of this platform borned with a regular request for training in Machine Vision to the *Continuing Education* service of the **Institut d'Optique**.

 This platform was also designed as a main industrial application of image processing for our future engineer in photonics.